Supervised Domain Adaptation: A Graph Embedding Perspective and a Rectified Experimental Protocol: Domain Adaptation via Graph Embedding

 \section{Domain Adaptation via Graph Embedding}

-Given the versatility of graph embedding, we derive the proposed Domain Adaptation via Graph Embedding (DAGE) framework.
-In this section, we detail DAGE and an instantiation of it inspired by Linear Discriminant Analysis.
+Given the versatility of graph embedding, we derive the framework for Domain Adaptation via Graph Embedding (DAGE) in this section, and detail a simple yet effective instantiation inspired by Linear Discriminant Analysis.